jordansbenjamin/Cinematica_API/README.md

 Of course this being a relational database, each entity in the ERD represents all the different tables and its respective attributes along with their constraints as well.
 More importantly, this ERD adopts the crows foot notation as a database and ERD design process.
 Crows foot notation provides symbols that represents the four types of cardinality that an entity might have in a relationship.

-If you wish to go through other iterations of the ERD, you can view them here.
+If you wish to go through other iterations of the ERD, you can view them [*here*](https://github.com/jordansbenjamin/Cinematica_API/blob/main/docs/ERD-iterations.md).

 ### Discusing database relations